Begbie

-The family name Begbie (orig.
+The origin of the family name Begbie, (orig.
 Baikbie, 1566.
-Baigbie, 1594) originates in south-east Scotland, where it is most common in the Edinburgh and East Lothian areas.
+Baigbie, 1594), can be traced to the Kingdom of Scotland, with historical records and modern census data indicating that the name can be found most frequently in the Edinburgh and Haddingtonshire (East Lothian) areas.
+Two of the earliest recorded individuals bearing the name were Johnne Baikbe [sic], a tenant in Drumhillis, and Williame Baikbe [sic] in Drem, who were cited to appear before the Privy Council of Mary, Queen of Scots, in 1566.

+Toponymic surname

-Begbie is derived from the Old Norse personal name and byname Baggi + Old Norse býr; 'settlement' or 'farm'.
+The toponymic surname Begbie is derived from the Old Norse personal name and byname Baggi + Old Norse býr; 'settlement' or 'farm'.
 Whilst also appearing in Old Danish, Baggi was used to describe a 'bag', 'pack', 'bundle' or 'ram' (male sheep) in Old Norse.
 During the Middle Ages, Baggi was also used as a byname for a 'Norwegian, man from Norway.'
-The earliest documented usage is recorded in Norway during the 14th century (in Bohuslän, now Sweden).
+The earliest documented usage is recorded in Norway during the 14th century, (in Bohuslän, now in Sweden).

 In its contemporary form, Bagge appears both as a given and family name in Denmark and the southern regions of Sweden and Norway.
 (Derivative forms of the name can also be found in Scandinavia.
 For example, the Danish patronymic form Baggesen, and equivalent Norwegian form Baggesson, meaning "Son of Bagge").
-'Bagge Baggesen', a 51 year old male, is noted in the Danish national census of 1850 as residing in Ålborg.
+'Bagge Baggesen', a 51-year-old male, is noted in the Danish national census of 1850 as residing in Ålborg.